Books I can recommend

 Thank You for Smoking by Christopher Buckley An other-world like look into the

 life of a tobacco industry lobbyist.
-Hilarious.
+Hilarious and sadly kind of true.

 -